 Sugar and Dopamine: The Link Between Sweets and Addiction

-In the past few years, several studies have been published claiming that sugar is just as addictive as drugs like cocaine and heroin.
-These publications cited research that showed that lab rats are just as and sometimes more likely to choose Oreos over injections of drugs like morphine when given the choice.
+Several published studies claim that sugar is just as addictive as drugs like cocaine and heroin.
+These publications cite research that shows lab rats are just as and sometimes more likely to choose Oreos over injections of drugs like morphine when given the choice.
 This is due to the link between sugar and dopamine, the “pleasure and reward” chemical in the brain.

-This sugar vs. drugs studies may cause a lot of people, especially addicts and alcoholics, to scoff.
-Heroin and cocaine can end in homelessness, jail, and fatal overdose- no one has ever heard of a case of someone pawning family heirlooms in order to buy their next box of Double Stuff.
-There’s validity to the argument that refutes these studies- lab rats are different than humans, human possess higher reasoning skills that may influence choices, and the market for drugs and cookies are vastly different, which most certainly influences consumption behavior.
-However, there is a link between sugar and dopamine, the same chemical that illicit drugs produce in the body.
-What this means is that sugar and drug addiction are similar in a lot of surprising ways.
-And for newly sober addicts and alcoholics, the chemical process of addictive substance use in the brain can cause intense sugar cravings in early recovery.
+These sugar vs. drugs studies may cause a lot of people, especially addicts and alcoholics, to scoff.
+Heroin and cocaine can lead to homelessness, jail, and fatal overdose- no one ever hears a case of someone pawning family heirlooms in order to buy their next box of Double Stuffed.
+There’s validity to the argument that refutes these studies- lab rats are different than humans, human possess higher reasoning skills that may influence choices, and the market for drugs and cookies are vastly different (which most certainly influences consumption).

 When an individual engages in a behavior that the brain perceives as beneficial to survival (due to thousands of years of evolution and basic instinct), it produces a chemical signal called dopamine.
 Dopamine is the chemical that causes feelings of pleasure and happiness.
 The brain uses it as a reward system to reinforce certain behaviors.
-For example, the brain perceives sex as important for procreation, so it produces high levels of dopamine during and after sex in order to reinforce that it’s a good, useful action and to encourage the individual to engage in that same behavior.
-Drugs cause the brain to flood with dopamine and trick it into believing that drugs are necessary and important for human survival.
+For example, the brain perceives sex as important for procreation.
+So it produces high levels of dopamine during and after sex in order to reinforce that it’s a good, useful action.
+And to encourage the individual to engage in that same behavior again.
+In comparison, drugs cause the brain to flood with dopamine and trick it into believing that drugs are necessary and important for human survival.
 Over time, the brain loses its ability to produce its own dopamine and depends on substances to create it.
 This is how addiction happens.